jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 #### Specific data unknown

 Another argument against automatic execution order is, that from a command *definition*, you still don’t know what specific data might be processed.
 This is because the parameters of the command are not yet filled in.
-A command definition does not have any objects assigned to the parameters yet.
+A command definition might not have any objects assigned to the parameters yet.
 So it is not clear what exact data might be processed.
 Command definitions only indicate what *types* of object can be connected to the command, but not what *specific* objects are connected to the command.
 You only know what specific data is processed when a command has specific object connections.
 A command only has specific object connections when it actually *runs*.
 But even though, what a command might change seems pretty volatile, there are possibilities for predictions about what a command might change.
 Things considering each other’s changings once a command actually runs, is a concurrency topic, that might be covered in *Concurrency Resolution*, but not in *Automatic Execution Order*.

 #### Parameters & IO